eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### caseSensitive

-This is a boolean option and sets the patterns specified in the `group` array to be case-sensitive when `true`.
+This is a boolean option and sets the patterns specified in the `group` or `regex` properties to be case-sensitive when `true`.
 Default is `false`.

 ```json
 "no-restricted-imports": ["error", {